Finite Sample Bounds for Non-Parametric Regression: Optimal Sample Efficiency and Space Complexity: Experiments

 \section{Experiments}

-To empirically validate the results of our \textsc{PADUA} algorithm, we test it on a regression task of a smooth function.
-Using an analytically defined function $f(\cdot)$ as the target would not be particularly informative, as functions that can be expressed as the composition of elemental functions are smooth of order $\nu=+\infty$.
-Making them less smooth, adding terms like $|x|$ is a viable option; still, we prefer to test our algorithm on real data, which are smooth in a less artificial manner.
-As this paper is concerned about the case of $f(\cdot)$ being periodic, we focus on a common real case in which functions appear that are endowed of some kind of periodicity, that is, the one of audio signals \citep{purwins2019deep}.
+To empirically validate the results of our \textsc{DUPA} algorithm, we test it on a regression task of a smooth function.
+As this paper is concerned about the case of $f(\cdot)$ being periodic, we focus on a common real case in which functions appear that are endowed with some kind of periodicity, that is, the one of audio signals \citep{purwins2019deep}.
 In particular, our target function $f(\cdot)$ has been extracted from the signal of the song \textit{Houdini} \textcopyright \citep{lipa2023houdini} in the following way.
-The audio signal was loaded from the \texttt{.wav} file using the \texttt{librosa} library, which returns the waveform as a one-dimensional \texttt{numpy} array.
-The audio signal, originally consisting of $8,1858,56$ samples, was too complex for direct use in our regression task.
+The audio signal, originally comprising $8.2$ million time steps, was too complex for direct use in our regression task.
 To prepare the signal for our experiment, we divided the waveform into intervals of length between $500$ and $1000$ samples.
-These intervals were carefully selected to ensure periodicity at their boundaries, which was achieved by taking only intervals starting and ending with a value close to zero (this can be done for audio signals, where the waveform naturally oscillates around zero).
-Then, one of the intervals was selected to perform hyper-parameter tuning of the algorithms, and one was selected to test their performance.
-The plot of the test function can be seen in Figure \ref{fig:curves} as the blue solid line.
+These intervals were carefully selected to ensure periodicity at their boundaries by taking only those that start and end with values close to zero (which is possible for audio signals, where the waveform naturally oscillates around zero).
+Then, one interval was used for hyperparameter tuning of the algorithms, and another for testing their performance.
+The plot of the test function is shown in Figure \ref{fig:curves} as the blue solid line.
 For what concerns the noise of the observation, we have always used a zero-mean Gaussian of standard deviation $0.1$.